sebapersson/PEtab.jl/docs/src/Brannmark.md

 ## Steady-state solver

-For models with preequilibration before the main simulation we must solve for the steady state $du = f(u, p, t) ≈ 0$.
-This can be done via i) `:Rootfinding` where we use any algorithm from [NonlinearSolve.jl](https://github.com/SciML/NonlinearSolve.jl) to find the roots of $f$, and by ii) `:Simulate` where from the initial condition we simulate the model until it reaches a steady state.
+For models with pre-equilibration we must find the steady state $du = f(u, p, t) ≈ 0$ before the main simulation.
+This can be done via i) `:Rootfinding` where we use any algorithm from [NonlinearSolve.jl](https://github.com/SciML/NonlinearSolve.jl) to find the roots of $f$, and by ii) `:Simulate` where we simulate the model from the initial condition until it reaches a steady state.
 The latter is more stable and often performs best.

 When creating a `PEtabODEProblem` we can set steady-state solver options via the function `getSteadyStateSolverOptions`, where the first argument is the method to use; either `:Rootfinding` or `:Simulate` (recommended).
 For `:Simulate` we can choose how to terminate steady-state simulation via the `howCheckSimulationReachedSteadyState` argument which accepts: